JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 differential equations, stochastic differential equations, delay differential equations, and hybrid (discontinuous) differential equations.

-This is the first toolbox to combine a fully-featured differential equations solver library and neural networks seamlessly together.
-The blog post will also show why the flexibility of a full differential equation solver suite is necessary.
-With the ability to fuse neural networks with ODEs, SDEs, DAEs, DDEs, stiff equations, and different methods for adjoint sensitivity calculations, this is a large generalization of the neural ODEs work and will allow researchers to better explore the problem domain.
+This is the first user-friendly toolbox to combine a fully-featured differential equations solver library and neural networks seamlessly together.
+The blog post will also show why the flexibility of a full differential equation solver suite is necessary for doing this properly.
+With the ability to fuse neural networks seamlessly with ODEs, SDEs, DAEs, DDEs, stiff equations, and different methods for adjoint sensitivity calculations, this is a large generalization of the neural ODEs work and will allow researchers to better explore the problem domain.

 (Note: If you are interested in this work and are an undergraduate or graduate student, we have [Google Summer of Code projects available in this area](https://julialang.org/soc).
 This